-Prohibit simultaneous This option makes it possible to prevent a user from authenticating on several computers at the same time.

-user on multiple hosts By enabling this option, his multiple requests will automatically be denied.
+Prohibit simultaneous This option makes it possible to prevent a user from authenticating on several authentication of a computers at the same time. user on multiple hosts By enabling this option, his multiple requests will automatically be denied.

 Expiry of the HTTP cookie